Albula railway line: Description of the railway

 At the hamlet of Naz, near Preda, the line crosses a brief plateau, where, for several years now, there has been a double track section about 1 km long.
-Soon after the Preda station, which, at 1789 m above sea level, is the highest stopping point on the Albula Railway, is the north portal of the Albula Tunnel.
+Soon after the Preda station, which, at 1789 m above sea level, is the highest stopping point on the Albula line, is the north portal of the Albula Tunnel.
 After passing through the tunnel, and the Spinas station at the southern portal, the train descends at a slope of up to 3.2%, to arrive in the Oberengadine at Bever, in the Val Bever.
 Here there is a junction with the Engadine Railway from Scuol-Tarasp.
 At the next station, Samedan, the line to Pontresina branches off.
-The Bernina Express takes this branch, which connects the Albula Railway with the Bernina Railway to Tirano.
-On the other hand, the Glacier Express follows the main line, via Celerina, to the terminus of the Albula Railway at St. Moritz.
+The Bernina Express takes this branch, which connects the Albula line with the Bernina line to Tirano.
+On the other hand, the Glacier Express follows the main line, via Celerina, to the terminus of the Albula line at St. Moritz.

-Originally, it was planned to extend the Albula Railway via the Maloja Pass, to Chiavenna in Italy.
+Originally, it was planned to extend the Albula line via the Maloja Pass, to Chiavenna in Italy.
 At the terminus of the extension, there was to have been a connection with the Italian railway line that runs along Lake Como to Milan.
 In light of those plans, the St Moritz station was, and still is, laid out as a through station.
 Whereas on the Swiss side plans for a line through the Bergell reached an advanced stage, there were, on the Italian side, only vague statements of intent, for a line proceeding onwards from the border at Castasegna.
 World War I, and the subsequent economic recession, prevented any implementation of the plans.
 Today, the Maloja Pass route is served by a cross border post bus line.